XinFinOrg/BlockDegree/README.md

 - [ ] Remove unnecessary node dependencies
 - [ ] Add a simple error page to account for all errors
 - [ ] Display buttons on the /exam-result page as per auth response
-- [ ] Update article URL for linkedin, twitter post
+- [x] Update article URL for linkedin, twitter post
+- [x] API to enable migration
+- [x] Blockdegree User stats API ( priv. repo )
+- [ ] Extract timestamp out of exported data from MongoDB